Cameras & Equipment

 The following indicates the minimum equipment requirements all participants should bring (computer workstations are provided for workshops in the digital lab):

-- Mac or PC laptop computer with up-to-date operating system (OSX, Windows XP or later); iPads and similar tablet computers are not recommended as an alternative to laptops due to their limited functionality for photo management and processing
+- Mac or PC laptop computer with up-to-date operating system; iPads and similar tablet computers are not recommended as an alternative to laptops due to their limited functionality for photo management and processing

-- Minimum 1.33 GHz processor (processing speed should meet or exceed specifications of your image editing software)
+- Minimum dual core processor (processing speed should meet or exceed specifications of your image editing software)

 - Current version of image editing software such as Adobe Photoshop with Bridge or Lightroom.
 The Workshops’ staff is most familiar with Lightroom.